meeque/tls-playground/client/java/README.md

 This client supports making HTTPS GET requests to arbitrary URLs.
 Specify one or more URLs in non-option arguments.

 Use option arguments (those in the form `--foo=bar`) to control the TLS configuration.
-The client is implemented in Spring Boot – for supported configuration options see the [TlsProperties](src/main/java/com/sap/cx/jester/tlsplayground/client/tls/TlsProperties.java) file.
+The client is implemented in Spring Boot, for supported configuration options see the [TlsProperties](src/main/java/de/meeque/play/tlsplayground/client/tls/TlsProperties.java) file.

 Usage examples: